zpz/dotfiles/neovim/README.md

    ```

 8. On Mac, the default `Terminal` app messes with colorschemes.
 If it's an issue to you, choose an alternative terminal app, such as `Alacritty`.

+With NeoVim, the "regular" Vim is not needed.
+But in some situations a minimal Vi will be handy.
+If somehow that is missing, install `vim.tiny`.
+You may want to set `EDITOR=vi` or `EDITOR=nvim` in `~/.bashrc`.